-- 1. How has the disaster changed your life? - 2.
-Which of the typical reactions to disaster and trauma are you experiencing? - 3.
-If you have children, in what ways have they changed since the disaster?
+- 1. How has the traumatic experience changed your life? - 2.
+Which of the typical reactions to trauma are you experiencing? - 3.
+If you have children, how have they been affected by the trauma?

 WHAT HELPS CHILDREN?

 Children are affected by trauma as much as adults are, but they may show it differently.
 Small children may not have words to describe how they feel, and they may think they are responsible, even though this is illogical.
 They may go back to behaviors they grew out of long ago, like bed-wetting or thumb-sucking.
 They may be fearful and clingy.
 They need to be comforted.
 Help them to recognize that these behaviors are normal and temporary responses to trauma.